YasminKhan/JavaScript/README.md

 # JavaScript

-This is for my learning and playing around with JavaScript
+This repository is for my learning path and playing around with JavaScript